Apply2Isar: Automatically Converting Isabelle/HOL Apply-Style Proofs to Structured Isar: Preliminaries

 The Isabelle tutorial provides detailed explanations of the various proof commands \cite{isabelle-tutorial}, and the Isar reference manual explains the language in depth \cite{isabelle-isar-reference-manual}.
 We review only basic concepts here, and introduce further concepts throughout the paper as needed.

 Isar is a proof language that enables users to write sequences of proof commands in an interactive manner.
 Methods can be used by commands to operate on pending goals.
 New methods can be built up from other methods via combinators.
-Methods do not allow direct goal addressing, but either refer to the first goal or to all goals.
-While seemingly similar to methods, tactics are programs written directly in ML, the programming language in which Isabelle is implemented.
+Methods do not allow direct goal addressing, but either refer to the first goal or to all goals.\footnote{ Although, there is a combinator that applies a method to the first $n$ goals.} While seemingly similar to methods, tactics are programs written directly in ML, the programming language in which Isabelle is implemented.
 In the early days of Isabelle, the user would use ML functions, including tactics, directly.
 Nowadays, tactic scripts are a thing of the past for end-users who only interact with the Isar environment.

 The Isar virtual machine (Isar/VM) keeps track of nodes consisting of the pending goal, the proof context, and the linguistic mode.
 There are two such modes that are of particular interest to us.
-The first is the \prove mode, which allows the user to refine goals, e.g., with the \isa{apply m} command that applies the proof method \isa{m} and returns one or more new goals.
-The second mode is the \state mode.
-In this mode, declarative statements like new claims, assumptions, or definitions can be written.
-One way to do this is with the \isa{have [stmt]} command, which opens a local goal and switches to \prove mode.
-Once all pending goals are proven, the VM can switch from a node in \prove mode to one in \state mode, e.g., via the \isa{done} command which finishes a proof.
+The first is the \prove mode, which allows the user to refine goals, e.g., with the \isa{apply m} command, which applies the proof method \isa{m} and returns zero or more new goals.
+The second mode is the \state mode, in which declarative statements such as new claims, assumptions, or definitions can be written.
+One way to do this is with the \isa{have [stmt]} command, which opens a local goal and switches to the \prove mode.
+Once all pending goals are proven, the VM can switch from a node in the \prove mode to one in the \state mode, e.g., via the \isa{done} command which finishes a proof.
 For simplicity, we omit any discussion of the third mode, called the \emph{chain} mode.